Punjab logs 3,230 farm fires, highest this season

 Officials attributed the sudden spike to a shorter window farmers had to prepare the fields for the next crop — wheat — and said that the next seven days would be crucial to see the “positive results” of fewer cases this year.

+Punjab on Sunday recorded 3,230 farm fires, the highest in a single day this season, taking the total number of stubble burning cases to 17,403.
+Of this, 11,119 cases were reported in the last seven days alone, according to data from Ludhiana-based Punjab Remote Sensing Centre (PRSC).

 “Though the cases reported to date are fewer compared to the corresponding period in the previous years, the sudden spike is due to delayed harvesting.
 Nearly 25% of harvesting is still pending in the areas where paddy sowing was delayed due to floods.
-Moreover, harvesting of Basmati 1121 is also undergoing in the state,” said Punjab agriculture director Jaswant Singh.
+Moreover, harvesting of basmati 1121 is also on in the state,” said Punjab agriculture director Jaswant Singh.

 He added that the district administrations across the state were working to implement the state action plan to minimise the number of cases.